adamsilver/maintainablecss.com-jekyll/_pages/05-ids.md

 I don't know why as an industry we are so scared about using IDs.
 And don't get me wrong, I have read all the reasons but I still don't buy it.

 First, we have to use IDs sometimes.
 Form controls are linked to labels via `id` and `for` attributes.
+Sometimes we wish to use internal anchors to allow the user to scroll to various parts of the page.
+Both of these points improve the user experience.

 Second, an ID should be used to provide additional meaning to the developer.
 When I see an ID I know this thing is intended to be unique.